lmoesgaard/DOCKMIND/README.md

 ---

 ### Example: Using HitRateModel directly
-The notebook, `analyze.ipynb`, is supplemented to different ways the method can be used.
-Alternatively, a simple example is available here:
+The notebook, `demonstration.ipynb`, is supplemented to show how the HitRateModel functions can be utilized.
+Additionally, a simple example is available here:

     from model import HitRateModel